On the birational section conjecture with local conditions: Introduction

-\begin{thmA} Let $k$ be a totally real number field or an imaginary quadratic number field.
-Let $X/k$ be a hyperbolic curve.
-Then the set of $\pi_1(X_{\bar k})$-conjugacy classes of birationally adelic sections of $\pi_1(X) \to \pi_1(\Spec(k))$ that are not cuspidal is in natural bijection with the set of $k$-rational points of $X$. \end{thmA}
+\begin{thmABC} Let $k$ be a totally real or an imaginary quadratic number field, and $X/k$ be a hyperbolic curve.
+Then the set of $\pi_1(X_{\bar k})$-conjugacy classes of birationally adelic non-cuspidal sections of $\pi_1(X) \to \pi_1(\Spec(k))$ is in natural bijection with the set of $k$-rational points of $X$. \end{thmABC}

-We would like to emphasize that Theorem A does not rely on Faltings's Theorem, formerly known as the Mordell conjecture, which is important in light of initial hopes that the section conjecture would lead a new path towards that conjecture.
+While Theorem~\ref{thmA} shows that assuming \textit{birationally adelic} is almost enough (depends on $k$) to prove the birational section conjecture, Theorem~\ref{thmB} shows that this hypothesis is almost true.

-A weaker form of the second condition is the condition that sections are Selmer which in fact is implied by (1).
-At least up to a set $S$ of places of density $0$ we can then show that birationally liftable sections are either cuspidal or locally a rational point of $X$ for $v \not\in S$, see Corollary~\ref{cor:dichotomybirationallyliftable} and Theorem~\ref{thm:cuspidalbirationallyliftable}.
-It is remarkable that this part of the argument works over any number field $k$.
+\begin{thmABC} Let $s: \Gal_k \to \pi_1(X)$ be a birationally liftable section of a hyperbolic curve $X/k$ with smooth completion $\ov{X}$ over a number field $k$.